Connect regions with the optimal network

 4. Optionally, provide a barrier dataset.

-6. Optionally, provide a name for the Output feature class of neighboring connections parameter.
+6. Optionally, provide a name for the Output Neighboring Connection Lines parameter.

-7. Optionally, specify the Distance method or Connections within region parameter values.
+7. Optionally, specify the Distance Method or Connections Within Regions parameter values.

 8. Click Run.